matter-labs/zksync/docs/protocol.md

 #### Set listing fee

-Set new listing fee, should be called only by zkSync governor.
+Set new listing fee, can be called only by zkSync governor.

 ```solidity
 function setListingFee(uint256 _newListingFee)